Huddy2022/slice_of_spice/README.md

 - The cancel booking function was similar to the reservations, where I had to find the users booking and then in the if statement save the cancellation before passing it to the cancellation model.
 The booking I used get_object_or_404 to retrieve the booking object or if not there raise and error.
 - The delete expired bookings is difficult to work with the timezone now - I had to filter through to get all the bookings and I had to use a Q class to be more complex by adding the dates and times together to make sure it’s out of date.
 - To get the delete_expired_bookings to work I had to add the function in two other functions otherwise it would get called.
+- Re visiting the code i had an error with the UX navigation broken link when deployed which was a result of using the wrong URL for the admin page.
+I have corrected this now and created a new url path that will allow any user to click on the admin link without it breaking.
+- Another bug was i didnt use CRUD properly, where the user can create, read any booking but only had the option to cancel a booking or put a message to the super user if they wished to edit/cancel a booking.
+Now i have removed the cancellation model as was uneccessary and changed the function for the cancel booking, so a user can cancel their own booking without an approval from the super user.
+Also, i have created an edit booking where the user can if they wish edit one of their own bookings by creating a new reservation which will overwrite the old one.
+These two amendments should allow for a complete CRUD.

 ## Un fixed bugs ##